vincreator/eunhamirror/README.md

 - [`token.pickle`](https://github.com/vincreator/eunhamirror#getting-google-oauth-api-credential-file)
 - [`Heroku`](https://heroku.com) accounts
 - Recommended to use 1 App in 1 Heroku account
+- **First before going to deployment,** you must create app on your heroku account [HERE](https://dashboard.heroku.com/new-app) Choose region by you like, Name should only contain lowercase letters, numbers, dashes, and must be unique.

 - Don't use bin/fake credits card, because your Heroku account will get banned.

 ## Deployment